Aesthetic Eyelid and Facial Rejuvenation Masters Course 2026

 A range of talks will be given covering blepharoplasty, aesthetic ptosis surgery, fat transfer, skin treatments and injectables.
 Course participants unable to attend the first day of the course are welcome for the second day.

-Registration payment can be submitted via the Interdepartmental recharge system.
+Registration payment can be submitted via the Interdepartmental or Intercampus recharge system.

 For more details, please refer to document here: Recharge Information

-Cancellations must be received via email to ccpd@mednet.ucla.edu by Sunday, June 15, 2025 and will be subject to a $100 processing fee.
+Cancellations must be received via email to ccpd@mednet.ucla.edu by Sunday, June 21, 2026 and will be subject to a $100 processing fee.
 No refunds will be granted after that date.
-If, for any reason, the course must be cancelled, discontinued, or rescheduled a full refund will be provided.
+David Geffen School of Medicine at UCLA reserves the right to cancel or postpone this course if necessary; in the event of cancellation, course fees will be fully refunded to the original form of payment.
+We are not responsible for other costs, such as non-refundable airline tickets or hotel penalties.

 Course Recording